Taylor Swift Looks Like A Snack In Daisy Dukes With Frosted Cream Cake

 Taylor has mentioned a celebratory aspect with regards to her music in interviews, per MTV News.

 “There isn’t ever just one song that could sum up what the album is.
-But I knew that [“ME!”] just felt like a celebration.
+But I knew that [‘ME!’] just felt like a celebration.
 It felt like something that could make you feel good.
 And I just want that right now for people.
 I want that for me when I perform it.
 I want to feel good and feel positive and feel hopeful.”

 View this post on Instagram